 The No Kings Day Protest March in San Antonio: From Our POV

-Written by Lisa Yang | June 16, 2025
+Written and Photographed by Lisa Yang | June 16, 2025

 On June 13, 2025, thousands of San Antonians took to the streets of downtown San Antonio near Travis Park to protest the governmental overreach of President Trump.
 The protesters peacefully demonstrated against a multitude of issues, including ICE raids on immigrants, the genocide in the Gaza Strip, and the unconstitutional actions of the current presidential administration.